Alpa8820/adk-ts/README.md

 *   **🧪 Testing** - Add test coverage and improve reliability
 *   **📝 Examples** - Create new example applications and use cases

-### Getting Started

-1. **Review Open Issues** - Check the [GitHub issues page](https://github.com/IQAIcom/adk-ts/issues) for existing tasks or ideas
-2. **Read the Contributing Guide** - See our comprehensive [Contributing Guide](CONTRIBUTION.md) for:
-   - Framework architecture and components
-   - Development setup and workflow
-   - Implementation examples and patterns
-   - Coding standards and best practices
-3. **Join the Community** - Engage with other contributors and maintainers

 ### Quick Start Workflow